M.S. in TESOL

 • Evidence of proficiency in Science and Mathematics related to K-12 curriculum.

-*If a student does not already have these courses, then they would need to be taken at the undergraduate or graduate level.
+*If a student does not already have the appropriate requisite courses, they would need to be taken at the undergraduate or graduate level.

 • Successful completion of nine graduate credits with a minimum GPA of 3.0.

 |TSL 500||Foundations in English Learner Education

 This introductory course examines the theory and practice of providing educational services to the culturally and linguistically diverse students in U.S. schools.
 Methods of teaching English to Speakers of Other Languages (ESOL), bilingual education, parent/community involvement, and acculturation, the role of primary language, and immigration politics and laws will be emphasized.